mewza/MCLT/README.md

-This is implementation of the Modulated Complex Lapped Transform by H. Malvar that I hacked together, similar to FFT, this discrete mathematical algorithm is used in similar fashion in the field of signal processing.
+This is implementation of the Modulated Complex Lapped Transform by H. Malvar that I hacked together, similar to FFT, this discrete mathematical algorithm is used in similar fashion in the field of digital signal processing.

 License: FREEWARE for commerical and non-commercial use,
          but would appreciate a mention in credits